koekeishiya/yabai/README.md

 ### Configuration

 The default configuration file is a shell-script located at `~/.yabairc`, thus the executable permission-bit must be set.
 A different location can be specified with the *--config | -c* argument.
+The configuration file consists of commands that send messags to the running **yabai** instance.
+To send a message, invoke **yabai** with the *--message | -m* argument.

 Keyboard shortcuts can be defined with [*skhd*](https://github.com/koekeishiya/skhd) or any other suitable software you may prefer.